| Title: | Modeling, Standardization and Testing for Provider Profiling |

 the return depends on the method implemented for the class of the input object, typically including statistical outputs for provider effect coefficients and identification of outlier providers.

-objectConduct hypothesis tests on provider effects and identify outlying providers for a fixed effect linear model.
+linear_cre objectConduct hypothesis tests on provider effects and identify outlying providers for a correlated random effect linear model.

 fit |